Updated June 23, 2023

-Different projects in various industries can be tracked, analyzed, planned and released using Jira tool.
-Jira supports any agile methodology such as scrum, Kanban or any other custom based application.
-All the agile tools can be managed with the help of a single tool.
-TFS controls the lifecycle of an application right from requirements gathering, coding, testing, release and thereafter maintenance of the project.
-TFS also known as Team Foundation Server helps in end to end development and testing.
-We can say that TFS is a mixture of version control system, Jira and lifecycle management system.
+Different projects in various industries can be tracked, analyzed, planned, and released using the Jira tool.
+Jira supports any agile methodology such as Scrum, Kanban, or other custom-based applications.
+All agile tools can be managed with the help of a single tool.
+TFS controls an application’s lifecycle from requirements gathering, coding, testing, release, and maintenance of the project.
+TFS, or Team Foundation Server, helps in end-to-end development and testing.
+We can say that TFS is a mixture of a version control system, Jira, and a lifecycle management system.

-Jira is an issue and project tracking tool developed by an Australian company called Atlassian.
-For every task, we can open tickets or issues to track progress at each and every stage with a proper description of the task at each step of the ticket.
-We can find that we are working in rather simple workflows or complicated tasks depend on the complexity of the work.
+Jira is an issue and project tracking tool developed by Atlassian, an Australian company.
+We can open tickets or topics for every task to track progress at every stage with a proper description of the task at each step of the ticket.
+We can find that we work in relatively simple workflows or complicated tasks, depending on the work’s complexity.
 Jira is a good transparency tool for project and issue tracking.
-There are different versions of Jira is available for different types of users.
-We can customize Jira tools based on our team requirements whether it is simple or complex.
+There are different versions of Jira available for different types of users.
+We can customize Jira tools based on our team’s simple or complex requirements.

 What is TFS?

-TFS can be integrated with IDE’s like visual studio and eclipse.
-It is like an on-premises version of the cloud service acts as DevOps services.
-It has support for git repository for source code control, build and release services to support continuous integration and continuous deployment, variety of tools for performing different kinds of testing like load testing, manual testing, regression testing, customizable dashboards for sharing reports, progress and project trends with customers, teams etc. and agile tools for development planning, tracking, bug reporting using scrum and kanban agile methods.
+TFS can be integrated with IDEs like visual studio and Eclipse.
+It is like an on-premises version of the cloud service that acts as a DevOps service.
+It has support for git repository for source code control, builds and release services to support continuous integration and continuous deployment, a variety of tools for performing different kinds of testing like load testing, manual testing, regression testing, customizable dashboards for sharing reports, progress and project trends with customers, teams, etc. and agile tools for development planning, tracking, bug reporting using scrum and kanban agile methods.

-Below is the top 4 difference between JIRA vs TFS
+Below are the top 4 differences between JIRA vs TFS:

-- Reporting: Jira tool makes reporting very easy by tracking each and every task and issue in a project and we can use JQL, Jira query language which enables to filter the issues and report whichever issues we want whereas TFS has generates reports of teams tasks, issue tracking, backlog, and work items at any point of time but Jira reporting is good.
+- Reporting: Jira tool makes reporting very easy by tracking every task and issue in a project, and we can use JQL, Jira query language, which enables us to filter the issues and report whichever issues we want, whereas TFS generates reports of teams tasks, issue tracking, backlog, and work items at any point of time but Jira reporting is good.

-- Flexibility: Jira tools provides so much flexibility to use different types of services such as Jira core, Jira software, Jira service desk, Hip chat, BitBucket, status page, confluence, source tree etc. whereas TFS supports free users, team service users to use TFS services.
+- Flexibility: Jira tools provide so much flexibility to use different types of services such as Jira Core, Jira Software, Jira service desk, Hip chat, BitBucket, status page, confluence, source tree, etc., whereas TFS supports free users, team service users to use TFS services.

-- IDE: Jira tool supports different IDE’s such as Eclipse, IntelliJ, Visual Studio whereas TFS supports different IDE’s such as Eclipse, IntelliJ, Android Studio, Visual Studio code etc.
+- IDE: Jira tool supports different IDEs such as Eclipse, IntelliJ, and Visual Studio, whereas TFS supports different IDEs such as Eclipse, IntelliJ, Android Studio, Visual Studio code, etc.

-- Native mobile support: Jira tools provide support for native mobile application development with Jira software for iPhone and Android with our source code in single place and track team progress in real time and discuss the issues from anywhere and assign issues whereas TFS supports some features of native mobile application development.
+- Native Mobile Support: Jira tools support native mobile application development with Jira software for iPhone and Android with our source code in a single place and track team progress in real-time and discuss the issues from anywhere and assign issues TFS supports some features of native mobile application development.

-- Pricing: Jira tool provides different types of pricing based on the user requirements such as free trial version with limited functionality, Premium consulting/ integration services, with no entry level setup fee and, additional pricing based on services whereas TFS provides different types of pricing such as free trial version, Premium consulting/ integration services, with no entry level setup fee and, additional pricing.
+- Pricing: Jira tool provides different types of pricing based on the user requirements, such as the free trial version with limited functionality, Premium consulting/ integration services with no entry-level setup fee, and, additional pricing based on services, whereas TFS provides different types of pricing such as free trial version, Premium consulting/ integration services, with no entry-level setup fee and, additional pricing.

-- TFS is an application life-cycle management tool whereas Jira is a simple issue tracking tool and many features of TFS such as source control, automatic builds are not supported in Jira where we need to use Bamboo, BitBucket for source control repository.
+- TFS is an application life-cycle management tool, whereas Jira is a simple issue-tracking tool, and many features of TFS, such as source control and automatic builds, are not supported in Jira, where we need to use Bamboo and BitBucket for source control repository.

-- Implementation: Jira tool provides lot of features so users need to take time to implement Jira fully for their project and workflows as one time work later on we can use for lifelong with minimal changes whereas TFS has so many features but the way they implemented is very poor and users suggested to TFS that don’t push every change to production without having a trial run of the changes.
+- Implementation: Jira tool provides many features, so users need to implement Jira fully for their projects and workflows as one-time work.
+Later on, we can use it for lifelong with minimal changes, whereas TFS has so many features, but their implementation is very poor.
+Users suggested to TFS that they don’t push every change to production without having a trial run of the changes.

 JIRA vs TFS Comparison Table

-Let us discuss the comparison between JIRA vs TFS are as follows:
+Let us discuss the comparison between JIRA vs TFS as follows:

 Finally, it’s an overview of the comparison between tools Jira vs TFS.
-I hope you will have a better understanding of these tools in brief after reading this Jira vs TFS article.
-As we discussed above each tool have its own advantages and disadvantages but when it comes to using most of the people or users prefer to use Jira as it has more plugins, used in open source, easy tracking of project management.
+After reading this Jira vs TFS article, I hope you will better understand these tools briefly.
+As we discussed above, each tool has its advantages and disadvantages.
+Still, when it comes to using it, most people or users prefer to use Jira as it has more plugins, is used in open source, and has easy project management tracking.

-This has a been a guide to the top difference between JIRA vs TFS.
-Here we also discuss the JIRA vs TFS key differences with infographics, and comparison table.
-You may also have a look at the following articles to learn more
+This has been a guide to the top differences between JIRA vs TFS.
+Here we discuss the JIRA vs TFS key differences with infographics and a comparison table.
+You may also have a look at the following articles to learn more –